 Reducing the risk of complications

-It is not always possible to reduce the risk of complications with medically induced coma.
-What’s more, it can be difficult to separate complications of medically induced coma from complications of the brain injury itself.
+It is not always possible to reduce the risk of complications with a medically induced coma.
+Moreover, it can be difficult to separate complications of a medically induced coma from complications of the brain injury itself.

 When doctors see improvements in a person’s condition, they will bring them out of the medically induced coma.
 The process is the reverse of inducing it.
 Doctors gradually withdraw the drugs while monitoring brain activity and other vital signs.